yzhang18/RNA-SeqEZPZ-NF/README.txt

 o A9_20-0655_iEF197R2_S65_L001_R2.fastq.gz
 Therefore the “string_pair1” would be “_R1” and “string_pair2” would be “_R2”

-How to
+How to:

-Trim adapter sequences and low quality reads then run quality control (QC) without running full analysis.
+* Trim adapter sequences and low quality reads then run quality control (QC) without running full analysis.
 After preparing the directory and samples information as detailed above, to trim adapter sequences and low quality reads then run QC without running the full analysis:
 1. Go into the project directory.
 1. For example: if your project directory is called “my_project” then type in: